cloud-gov/cg-site/_pages/pages/documentation/custom-domains.md

     ![Site Settings Branch Configurations]({{ site.baseurl }}/assets/images/pages/pages-site-settings-branch-config.png)

-3. The Pages platform will be ready to launch your new custom domain so email the Pages team to complete launch of the custom domain.
+3. The Pages platform will be ready to launch your new custom domain, so email the Pages team to complete launch of the custom domain.